 More than 80% of consumers are more willing to research and evaluate products from brands that they follow on social media.
 And in today's market, over half of all customer service questions and issues are started on Facebook, Twitter, etc. It's important for retailers to be on social media to help consumers make buying decisions and to field questions or complaints (and complements too of course).
 It provides an easy and direct line to consumers, one that they expect when they need to reach out for any reason.

 With the vast number of channels available, being able to stay connected to your customers has grown exponentially.
 Back in the day, you were able to call, fax, or email.
-Now you have access to popular social channels like Twitter, Facebook, Instagram, etc., that allows your customers to connect with you in a much faster and convenient way.
+Now you have access to popular social channels like Twitter, Facebook, Instagram, etc., which allows your customers to connect with you in a much faster and convenient way.
 Use these channels to create connections and easily communicate with your customers.
-Below, you’ll see a collection of benefits, inspiration and suggestions when using social media as a way to connect with your customers.
+Below, you’ll see a collection of benefits, inspiration, and suggestions when using social media as a way to connect with your customers.

 Here’s what Single Grain suggests are the benefits to using social media stories: